jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/Longest Palindromic Subsequence/solution.md

 The running time of this algorithm is proportional to the total number of subproblems, that is, $O(n^2)$.

-One can also solve the problem iteratively (rather than recursively) as follows.
+One can also solve the problem iteratively (rather than recursively as follows).
-In this case, one needs to go through subproblems in order of the increasing length (to ensure that by the time one computes the value of $\operatorname{LPS}(i,j)$, the values of $\operatorname{LPS}(i+1,j)$, $\operatorname{LPS}(i,j-1)$, and
+In this case, one needs to go through subproblems in order of the incresing length (to ensure that by the time one computes the value of $\operatorname{LPS}(i,j)$, the values of $\operatorname{LPS}(i+1,j)$, $\operatorname{LPS}(i,j-1)$, and
 $\operatorname{LPS}(i+1,j-1)$ have already been computed).